wlonk/arcadia/arcadia.md

 To cast this spell:

   * Be beside the sleeper.
-(Required.)
   * Have a web of red string around the sleeper.
   * Breathe in their exhalation.
   * Leave a sharpened rod of holly under their pillow.
   * Sing a lullaby.

-Outcomes:
+Costs:

-  * Spades: You are not haunted by the dream after returning.
+  * Spades: You are haunted by the dream after returning.
-  * Hearts: The metaphors of the dream are clear to you.
+  * Hearts: The metaphors of the dream are confusing to you.
-  * Clubs: You do not pull anything back with you from the depths of the dream.
+  * Clubs: You pull something back with you from the depths of the dream.
-  * Diamonds: you can navigate the dream quickly, in no more than an instant.
+  * Diamonds: The dream takes all night to navigate, and you only emerge from the spell as dawn is breaking.

 To protect against this spell, sleep with a cat or a nightingale in the room.